A guide to 15-minute cities: why are they so controversial?

 • Enhances public health and wellbeing

-Lack of pollution, cleaner air, an increase in green spaces and easier access to amenities will encourage residents to go outside, walk and partake in physical activity.
+Lack of pollution, cleaner air, an increase in green spaces and easier access to amenities will improve quality of life and encourage residents to go outside, walk and partake in physical activity.
 This has a knock-on benefit for their physical and mental health, and will help combat depression and loneliness.

 Learn more: What is urban greening (and how is it creating the cities of the future)?